DylanCorr2020/Identity-Access-Management-Terraform/README.md

 ## 📖 Learn More

-To learn more about this project, please check out my [Medium post](https://medium.com/@dylancorr.g/how-i-secured-a-startups-aws-account-from-scratch-and-scaled-it-with-terraform-d76781422b18) where I go into more detail about it.
+To learn more about this project, please check out my [Medium post](https://medium.com/@dylancorr.g/how-i-secured-a-startups-aws-account-from-scratch-and-scaled-it-with-terraform-d76781422b18) where I go into more detail.

 ## 🔧 Features